Joiry/HSL_Carp/align.md

 # Aligning Data

 ***

 **Alignment Slides**

 ***

 ## Data Organization

 As we've seen, things can get quite messy once you start processing and analyzing a lot of files.
 Once you get more comfortable with paths you can start to have your commands and programs access data from different directories and write out results to a different set of directories.
 For now we'll just continue to use the approach of accessing and writing to the current directory, then sort out files afterwards.

-Let's move all our fastq files to a new directory (normally we may just move only the trimmed ones, but we're keeping the original for our alignment practice and demostration).
+Let's move all our fastq files to a new directory
+(normally we might just move only the trimmed ones to align, but we're going to use the original for our alignment practice and demostration).

 ~~~
 $ mkdir align